What to do and where to turn to find the treatment that fits your needs.

 Weighing Your Options

-A telehealth service sets up a real-time, round-the-clock consult with a physician by phone or a face-to-face video conference conducted on a smartphone, tablet or computer.
+A telehealth service sets up a real-time, round-the-clock consultation with a physician by phone or a face-to-face video conference conducted on a smartphone, tablet or computer.
 A telehealth physician or specialist can diagnose and treat many non-life-threatening medical issues, follow up on a chronic health problem and even send a prescription to your local pharmacy for pickup.
-In 2017, the University of California Davis Health System’s Telemedicine Program found that each virtual visit conducted saved about four hours in travel time and $156 in fees.1
+In 2017, the University of California Davis Health System’s Telemedicine Program found that each virtual visit conducted saved about four hours in travel time and $156 in fees.

 If you can see your family doctor, that’s a great option — although hours and availability may be limited.
 Urgent care centers are for non-life-threatening issues like a sore throat, a mild burn or small cuts.
 Many urgent care centers have extended hours — weekends, evenings and early mornings — but may not have 24/7 care.
-Also, if you have an HMO health plan, you may need to ensure the urgent care center is in-network and call your doctor’s office before seeking treatment.2 Emergency rooms are intended for just that: emergencies.
-They offer around-the-clock care but often have unpredictable wait times, and studies show that treatment costs are typically much higher — often more than 10 times higher — in an ER as compared to an urgent care center.3
+Also, if you have an HMO health plan, you may need to ensure the urgent care center is in-network and call your doctor’s office before seeking treatment.
+Emergency rooms are intended for just that: emergencies.
+They offer around-the-clock care but often have unpredictable wait times, and studies show that treatment costs are typically much higher — often more than 10 times higher — in an ER as compared to an urgent care center.

 Taking Your First Steps